-Ar nDraiocht Fein (or ADF) means “Our Own Druidry” in Irish Gaelic.
+Ar nDraiocht Fein (or ADF) means “Our Own Druidry” in Irish.
 It is an independent tradition of neopagan druidry, founded in the United States, with groves throughout the US, Canada, Europe.
 Australia, etc. It is founded on the principle “why not excellence?”, which is something we strive for physically, intellectually, artistically and spiritually.

 As members of ADF, we are working to build a non-sexist, non-racist, ever-evolving and open religion that we can practice as a way of life and hand on to succeeding generations.
 And we are aware that patience and moderation can apply.
 Another ADF saying is, “With the speed of a growing oak.”

 What is a Grove?
 A Proto-grove?

-An ADF Grove is any group of three or more voting members of the ADF over the age of 18, who gather together at least twice a month to study and practice Druidism within the context of Ar nDraiocht Fein, and who are chartered by the Mother Grove as a local congregation.
-A Proto-grove is a “seedling” Grove, started by one member of the ADF.
+An ADF Grove is a community of ADF druids with three or more over the age of 18, who gather together at least twice a month to study and practice Druidism within the context of Ar nDraiocht Fein, and who are chartered by the Mother Grove as a local congregation.
+A Proto-grove is a “seedling” Grove, started by one ADF member.
 The purpose of the Grove or Proto-grove is to provide accessible Druidic ritual and study to the public, and serve the greater community for the betterment of all.

 Our Connection with the Gods

 ADF Druidism centers around the various pantheons and myths of the Indo-European cultures, including: Baltic, Celtic, Greek, Norse, Roman, Slavic, and Vedic.
-For us, the gods and goddesses of these cultures are very real and unique, each and every one.
+For us, the Gods and Goddesses of these cultures are very real individuals.
 Our relationships with our Gods are reciprocal: we offer praise, gratitude, worship and sacrifice, and in return the Gods offer us blessing, inspiration, strength and protection.
 Most importantly, from the Gods we receive a better understanding of our world and ourselves, and how we are all interconnected.

 What do we believe?